 He survived Gallipoli unscathed and sailed with the Battalion to Egypt, arriving on January 18, 1916.
 On October 4, 1916 he was awarded 45 days home leave in the UK returning to Egypt in November.
 He sailed with the Battalion to France, arriving on March 11, 1917.

 He was promoted to Lieutenant on July 1, 1917 and on July 29th left for 16 days home leave in the UK where he married Isabel May Ferguson.
-Upon his return he was immediately attached to the 126th Infantry Brigade and on September 13, 1917 left for the UK and was struck off the strength of the Battalion.
-He was forced to resign his commission on June 22, 1918 on account of ill-health contracted on active service, but retained the honorary rank of Lieutenant.
+Upon his return to France he was immediately attached to the 126th Infantry Brigade where, on September 4, 1917 he was gassed at Ypres.

 After the war, he lived in Marple with his wife and became a company director.
 In 1920 they had a son, John Knowler Beard.
 He retired and moved to Buxton but his wife died in 1955 and sometime later he moved to Chipping Campden where he died on July 24, 1982.
 Lieutenant Frederick Beard was 92 years old.